-A Royal Glamping Honeymoon?
-See Inside Prince Harry and Meghan Markle's Reported Getaway
+Harry and Meghan's Honeymoon Destination Confirmed — Find Out Which Country They'll Visit

 After they tie the knot on May 19, Prince Harry and Meghan Markle will jet off on their honeymoon!

-The seasoned travelers, who have already visited several exotic locations as a couple, are rumored to be traveling to Africa — a very special place for the future newlyweds.
+Travel + Leisure confirmed that the seasoned travelers, who have already visited several exotic locations as a couple, will be traveling to Namibia — a very special place for the future newlyweds.

-Hoanib Valley Camp in the country of Namibia has been tipped as a possible honeymoon spot for the couple.
+In Namibia, Hoanib Valley Camp has been tipped as a possible honeymoon spot for the couple.
 (When asked for a comment, a rep for Hoanib Valley Camp declined PEOPLE’s request.)
 Nestled in Kaokoland, one of Namibia’s most remote and wild locations, the luxury camp, — which costs $660 per person, per night — is surrounded by towering mountains, sand dunes and huge expanses of desert.
 It is also home to unique wildlife, which is a major draw for Harry.
 Conservation efforts in Africa are one of the royal’s principle causes.

 Hoanib Valley Camp